On Wirsing's problem in small exact degree: Preparations for and

 It will be more convenient to write $\textbf{I}_1=\textbf{I}^{(2)}$ in the sequel.
 We prove \eqref{eq:scharp} indirectly.
-We assume $\sharp \textbf{I}_1>H_k^{\gamma}$ for some $\gamma>0$ and infinitely many $k$, and lead this to a contradiction to finish the proof.
-For convenience we prefer to separately consider $n=6$ and $n=7$, however we want to remark that it would be feasible to combine the arguments from Section~\ref{n6} and Section~\ref{s7} below to cover both cases at once.
+We fix arbitrary $\gamma>0$, assume $\sharp \textbf{I}_1>H_k^{\gamma}$ for infinitely many $k$, and lead this to a contradiction to finish the proof.
+For convenience we prefer to separately consider $n=6$ and $n=7$, however we want to remark that it would be feasible to combine the arguments from \S~\ref{n6} and \S~\ref{s7} below to cover both cases at once.